dariodiaz/gatsby-netlify-blog/src/pages/index.md

   description: >
     Quality assurance analyst with more than ten years of experience in Software Testing and other fields of the IT industry.

-    My goal is to help product owners to build high-quality products, learning about them through experimentation, and communicating about problems that threaten the value of the product.
+description: My goal is to help product owners to build high-quality products, learning about them through experimentation, and communicating about problems that threaten the value of those products.
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png